 If that mountain of presents in the living room is blocking your view of the Christmas tree, straining your budget and troubling your soul, there is another way.

 Some do it for religious reasons.
-Others try it to save money, ease the stress of the holidays or get away from the commercialism that permeates December.
+Others try it to save money, ease the stress of the holidays or get away from the commercialism that permeates the holiday season.

 Stacy Myers, a mom of two who lives in Marion, Va., said all of those factors played a role when she and her husband adopted the rule after their first child was born.